ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 Users verify an `AuditorTreeHead` with the following steps:

+1. If the user advertised a previously observed tree size in their request, verify that the advertised tree size is greater than or equal to `Configuration.auditor_start_pos`.
-1. Verify that the timestamp of the rightmost log entry is greater than or equal to `timestamp`, and that the difference between the two is less than or equal to `Configuration.max_auditor_lag`.
+2. Verify that the timestamp of the rightmost log entry is greater than or equal to `timestamp`, and that the difference between the two is less than or equal to `Configuration.max_auditor_lag`.
-2. Verify that `tree_size` is less than or equal to that of the `TreeHead` provided by the Transparency Log.
+3. Verify that `tree_size` is less than or equal to that of the `TreeHead` provided by the Transparency Log.
-3. Verify `signature` as a signature over the `AuditorTreeHeadTBS` structure:
+4. Verify `signature` as a signature over the `AuditorTreeHeadTBS` structure:

 ~~~ tls-presentation
 struct {